SW engineering, engineering management and the business of software

 This is how you drive towards and eventually achieve exponential increases in velocity.
 The broad lesson here is applicable for yourself as an indiviual, your team, or your company.

-So yeah, Capture Small Improvements.
+So yeah, the 1% phenomenon is real.
+Capture Small Improvements.

 This post is adapted from one of my twitter threads.
 You should follow me there to hear stuff about Engineering, Engineering Managagement and Hiring & Recruiting Engineers.